 However, there are ways to go about using it to ensure that your hostas stay safe.
 If you’re like me, you obsess over giving your plants the best food possible to keep them healthy and thriving, and you know some things can burn or damage them.
 Since I like to garden organically, I dove into the world of bone meal as an organic fertilizer, and I am pleased with the results so far.
 If you’re curious, read on.

 Do Hostas Like Bone Meal?

 What, exactly, is bone meal?
-I know it doesn’t sound very pleasant does it?
+I know it doesn’t sound very pleasant, does it?
 But, it’s exactly what it sounds like.
-Bone meal is a mixture of coarsely and finely ground up animal bones with some slaughterhouse waste products added in.
+Bone meal is a mixture of coarse and finely ground up animal bones with some slaughterhouse waste products added in.
 It’s a very important ingredient in organic fertilizers, and it’s also popular in the pet food industry to give a supplemental boost for animals.
 You use it as a slow-release fertilizer on your hostas and other plants.
 It’s low in nitrogen, but it’s high in protein and phosphorus.

 Organic Fertilizer vs. Traditional Fertilizer